javinizer/Javinizer/README.md

 ## Features

-**Highly customizable**.
+-   **Highly customizable**.
 An assortment of scrapers are available for you to mix-and-match metadata with.
 Scrapers sources include sites such as Javlibrary, R18, Dmm (Fanza), JavBus, Jav321, AVEntertainment, MGStage, and DLGetchu.
 Various _.csv_ settings files are also provided to customize your metadata even further.

-**Flexible file detection**.
+-   **Flexible file detection**.
 Multiple methods are provided to detect your local JAV files such as the built-in file matcher as well as a customizable regex string.

-**Multi-language support**.
+-   **Multi-language support**.
 Scraper sources provide English, Japanese, and occasionally Chinese language support.
 Machine translation modules are also available to translate individual metadata fields of your choice.

-**You own the data**.
+-   **You own the data**.
 Metadata _.nfo_ files are created for each JAV file to be read by a media library application.
 Contrary to a media library metadata plugin, if an online scraper suddenly disappears, you still keep your metadata.

-## Installation
+## Getting Started

 View the full Javinizer installation and usage documentation on [GitBook](https://docs.jvlflame.net/).

+### Prerequisites

-To run Javinizer, you will need to install following prerequisities:
+To run Javinizer, you will need to install following:

+**NOTE**: You will need to add Python and MediaInfo to your system PATH.
+Windows calls `python`, while Unix/MacOS calls `python3`.

 -   [PowerShell 7](https://github.com/PowerShell/PowerShell)
 -   [Python 3](https://www.python.org/downloads/)
     -   [Pillow](https://pypi.org/project/Pillow/)
     -   [googletrans >= 4.0.0rc1](https://pypi.org/project/googletrans/) or [google_trans_new](https://pypi.org/project/google-trans-new/)
 -   [MediaInfo](https://mediaarea.net/en/MediaInfo/Download) (Optional)

-**NOTE**: You will need to add Python to your system PATH.
-Windows calls `python`, while Unix/MacOS calls `python3`.

 ```python
 # Install the python modules using pip.
 If running Unix/MacOS, use pip3/python3